PedroViniciusVicente/event-race-project-finder/README.md

 - The projects pre-fix commit, are available as compacted archives in our Google Drive folder:
 [Compacted Projects](https://drive.google.com/drive/folders/1X4r3UzZLAkntMeO5bltF-uxXzP-9v28V?usp=sharing).

-- For each project, we have created a step-by-step guide detailing the setup, the exact commands used to run, and the logs of the flaky behavior:
+- For each project, we have created a step-by-step guide detailing the setup, containing the commands used to run, the required Node.js version and the logs of the flaky behavior:
 [Projects Setup and Flakiness Logs](https://drive.google.com/drive/folders/1JgY6P6Uz4JqIeuQgYF6njTuTbQQvWXA1?usp=drive_link).

+- To automate the flaky test reproduction protocol, we provide a Python script detailed in [run_tests.py](tests_execution/run_tests.py).
+The script is used to run the analyzed test multiple times to observe intermittent failures and automatically generate the results logs available in our Google Drive Folders.
+This is the same tool we used to produce the analysis logs available on Google Drive and to gather the data for Table 1 in our paper.